Spiralized truffle fries (using both truffle oil and truffle salt) baked with garlic!

 - 3 large Idaho® potatoes

-- 2 Tbsp chopped garlic or 1 Tbsp Gourmet Garden Chunky Garlic Paste
+- 2 tablespoon chopped garlic or 1 tablespoon Gourmet Garden Chunky Garlic Paste

 Shoestring Garlic Truffle Fries